khrynczenko/blog/content/about.md

 Hi, I am Krzysztof Hrynczenko and I am a programmer.
 Throughout the years I have and I am still gathering a lot of knowledge.
-I made this blog is a place where I can store it and share it with others.
+I made this blog as a place where I can store it and share it with others.
 I started programming in high school with Pascal and C and initially, I did not like it at all.
 After some time something clicked and I got passionate about it.
 I try to explore anything that I find interesting.
-Nowadays, it is compilers, deep learning, and functional programming.
+Back in the days, I was involved a lot in deep learning for super-resolution.
+Nowadays, it is compilers, functional programming, Haskell, and Rust.
 Tomorrow, it may be games or cryptography, who knows.
 When it comes to languages I feel quite comfortable with C++ and Python and I try to get into Rust and Haskell.
 Rust because I just find it so robust and practical, and Haskell just because it feels cool.